IGN-Styly/ah/README.md

 # Auction House

-Auction House is a modern, real-time web application for buying and selling Minecraft NBT items in an open market for coins.
-Built with the BENTO stack, it leverages the latest in web technologies to deliver a fast, reactive experience.
+Auction House is real-time web application for buying and selling Minecraft NBT items in an open market for coins.
 ---

 ## Features